Rocky Mountain Bighorn Sheep: From Majestic Mountains to River Gorges

 From Massive Herds to Devastating Declines

-Historically, bighorn sheep were well distributed across the western United States numbering up to an estimated 2 million animals.
+Historically, Rocky Mountain bighorn sheep were well distributed across the western United States numbering well over a million animals.
 However, this once prolific population began a sharp declined in the mid-1800s to early 1900s as a result of over-hunting, loss of habitat due to ranching and development and introduction of domestic sheep that carried devastating diseases.
 These factors resulted in massive die offs of bighorn sheep and many of the herds residing in lower elevation areas that were near or accessible to human communities were completely wiped out.
-Accordingly, even with recent recovery efforts, it is now estimated that there are only about 60,000 Rocky Mountain Bighorn Sheep remaining in the U.S.
+Accordingly, even with recent recovery efforts, it is now estimated that there are only about 45,000 Rocky Mountain Bighorn Sheep remaining in the U.S.

 Bighorn Sheep Recovery Efforts